 The Georgia Cup presents a special opportunity for galleries attending at The Golf Club of Georgia.
 Entry is complimentary as spectators are invited to spend the day with the two finest amateur golfers in the world.
 In the spirit and intimacy of the Walker Cup matches, fans can walk with the players, unhindered by gallery ropes and able to enjoy a unique perspective.
 Over the years, The Georgia Cup has grown from an intimate Club event to a unique amateur championship known on both sides of the Atlantic.

-The Georgia Cup is a non-profit 503(c) organization.
+The Georgia Cup, Inc. is a non-profit 501(c)(3) organization.
 All contributions are tax deductible.
-This year we celebrate the 23rd anniversary of the Georgia Cup.
-The Georgia Cup will bring together golf enthusiasts and supporters of the game to benefit this year's selected charity, Folds of Honor.
+In 2023, we celebrated the 26th anniversary of the Georgia Cup and raised $250,000 for our charity recipient, the Folds of Honor Foundation.
+The Georgia Cup brings together golf enthusiasts and supporters of the game to benefit Folds of Honor.
 Since 2007, Folds of Honor has carried forth its noble mission: to provide educational scholarships to spouses and children of America's fallen and disabled service-members.
 Their motto says it all, "Honor Their Sacrifice.
 Educate Their Legacy."

 To learn more about the Georgia Cup or to make a donation in support of the Folds of Honor Foundation, please email Brandon Williams: email@example.com